jorenheit/rinku/readme.md

 Rinku is a lightweight C++ header-only library designed to simplify the creation of cycle-accurate, event-driven computational systems.
 By defining *signals* and *modules* that communicate via well-defined interfaces, Rinku enables you to compose complex hardware-like architectures entirely in C++, with automatic propagation of signal changes and clock-driven update semantics.

+### Motivation
+THe library was developed for aid in prototyping and debugging a custom designed breadboard computer, inspired by Ben Eater's 8-bit computer.
+The resulting system has been added as one of the examples (bfcpu) and has proven to be a valuable tool in the development of such systems.
+More information about the bfcpu-project can be found on [Github](https://github.com/jorenheit/bfcpu).

 ## Installation
 Follow these steps to get Rinku up and running on your machine: